istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 you can configure the Envoy sidecars to prevent them from [intercepting](/docs/concepts/traffic-management/#communication-between-services) the external requests.
-This can be done by setting the `global.proxy.includeIPRanges` variable of [Helm](/docs/reference/config/installation-options/) and updating the `ConfigMap` _istio-sidecar-injector_ by using `kubectl apply`.
-After _istio-sidecar-injector_ is updated, the value of `global.proxy.includeIPRanges` will affect all the future deployments of the application pods.
+This can be done by setting the `global.proxy.includeIPRanges` variable of [Helm](/docs/reference/config/installation-options/) and updating the `istio-sidecar-injector` configmap by using `kubectl apply`.
+After `istio-sidecar-injector` is updated, the value of `global.proxy.includeIPRanges` will affect all the future deployments of the application pods.

 The simplest way to use the `global.proxy.includeIPRanges` variable is to pass it the IP range(s) used for internal cluster services, thereby excluding external IPs from being redirected to the sidecar proxy.
 The values used for internal IP range(s), however, depends on where your cluster is running.
-For example, with Minikube the range is 10.0.0.1&#47;24, so you would update your `ConfigMap` _istio-sidecar-injector_ like this:
+For example, with Minikube the range is 10.0.0.1&#47;24, so you would update your `istio-sidecar-injector` configmap like this:

 {{< text bash >}}
 $ helm template install/kubernetes/helm/istio <the flags you used to install Istio> --set global.proxy.includeIPRanges="10.0.0.1/24" -x templates/sidecar-injector-configmap.yaml | kubectl apply -f -